weAIDB/ST-Raptor/README.md

 <!-- Without requiring any model fine-tuning, the framework can be used directly.
 It achieves high accuracy in answering questions over semi-structured tables,  -->

-## ❓ What Tables can ST-Raptor Process?
+## ❓ What Tables Can ST-Raptor Handle?

 <div style="text-align:center"><img src="./assets/examples.png" width = "800" alt="" align="center" /></div>